muesli/deckmaster/README.md

 ```

 Make sure your user is part of the `plugdev` group and reload the rules with
 `sudo udevadm control --reload-rules`.
-Unplug and replug the device and you
+Unplug and re-plug the device, and you
 should be good to go.

 ### Starting deckmaster automatically